SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 4 UX test cases.md

   - A refresh button are present
   - The news articles are present
   - A sign in and sign out button are present
+  - Search box and search button are present

 - **Fail:**